cyberus-technology/hedron/docs/user-documentation/data-structures.md

 ## APIC Access Page

 The APIC Access Page is a page of memory that is used to mark the location of the Virtual LAPIC in a VM.
-Use of the APIC Access Page can be controlled on a per-vCPU basis (see `create_ec`).
+All vCPUs use the APIC Access Page.

 The Intel Software Development Manual Vol. 3 gives further information on how the APIC Access Page changes the operation of Intel VT in the